c76068/Var_LDDMM/README.md

     - `Source.vector`: a cell array with length `d` carries a frame for the grassmanian, each entry `Source.vector{i}` is a `N-by-m` array
   - `defo`: options for deformation and numerical ODE:
     - `defo.kernel_size_mom`: deformation kernel size
-    - `defo.nb_euler_steps`: number of steps in the forward and backward integration
+    - `defo.nb_euler_steps`: number of time steps in the forward and backward integration
-    - `defo.odemethod`: numerical scheme for ODE, possible values: `'rk4'` or `'middle_point'`
+    - `defo.odemethod`: numerical scheme for ODE integration, possible values: `'rk4'` or `'middle_point'`
-    - `defo.method`: compute kernel operation in deformation using only matlab or GPU with keops, possible values: `'keops'` or `'matlab'`
+    - `defo.method`: compute the deformation kernel operations using only matlab or GPU with keops, possible values: `'keops'` or `'matlab'`

   - `objfun`: options for varifold data attachment term:
     - `objfun.kernel_geom`: spatial kernel type, possible values:`'gaussian'` or `'cauchy'`
-    - `objfun.kernel_size_geom`: spatial kernel sizes in an array `[a_1,...,a_K]`, successively runs K times optimizations with kernel sizes `a_1,...,a_K`, and each optimization uses momemta from previous step as initials.
-The length of the array should be consistant with `kernel_size_grass`
+    - `objfun.kernel_size_geom`: spatial kernel sizes in an array `[a_1,...,a_K]`, successively runs K times optimizations with kernel sizes `a_1,...,a_K`, with each optimization using the estimated momemta from the previous run as initialization.
+The length of the array should be consistent with `kernel_size_grass`
     - `objfun.kernel_grass`: Grassmanian/orientation kernel type, possible values: `'linear'`, `'gaussian_oriented'`, `'gaussian_unoriented'`, `'binet'`
     - `objfun.kernel_size_grass`: Grassmanian/orientation kernel sizes in an array `[b_1,...,b_K]`
     - `objfun.method`='keops': compute kernel operation in data attachment term using only matlab or GPU with keops, possible values: `'keops'` or `'matlab'`